Neuro-Logical/speech/SLT_2023/README.md

 ## Statistical Analysis

-We report an example of the statistical analysis that we perform in order to assess the significance of the features between experimental groups.
+We report the main functions used to perform the statistical analysis to assess the significance of the features between experimental groups.
+In order to perform pair-wise Kruskal-Wallis H-tests, apply FDR correction, compute eta-squared effect-size and AUROC for each biomarker use the script ```Statistical_Analysis/utils.py```

 ## Reproducibility